Pakuan Pajajaran: Rediscovery

 By the 17th century, the city of Pakuan Pajajaran had been reclaimed by tropical rainforest and infested by tigers.
 The first Dutch expedition into inland West Java was led in 1687 by Pieter Scipio van Oostende.
 He led his team to explore deep south from Batavia into the remnant of Pakuan and ended in Wijnkoopsbaai (present-day Palabuhanratu).
 One of the members of his expedition team was mauled by a tiger in the area two days earlier.
-Scipio learned from Lieutenant Tanuwijaya's men from Sumedang that the ruins were the remnants of Pakuan or Pajajaran kingdom.
+Scipio learned from Lieutenant Tanuwijaya's men from Sumedang that the ruins were the remnants of the Pakuan or Pajajaran kingdom.
 On 23 December 1687, Governor-General Joanes Camphuijs wrote a report to his superior in Amsterdam.
 The report reads: dat hetseve paleijs en specialijck de verheven zilplaets van den javaense Coning Padzia Dziarum nu nog geduizig door een groot getal tijgers bewaakt en bewaart wort which translates to "that the hilted palace and the special exalted silver tablets of the Javanese King of Pajajaran, guarded by a large number of tigers."
 The report on the tiger sightings also comes from the residents of Kedung Halang and Parung Angsana who accompanied Scipio on this expedition.
-Perhaps this was the source of the popular beliefs that the Pajajaran king, nobles and guards were transformed into mythical tigers.
+Perhaps this was the source of the popular belief that the Pajajaran king, nobles, and guards were transformed into mythical tigers.

 Three years later, Captain Adolf Winkler was ordered to lead an expedition to map the location of the former Pakuan Pajajaran capital.
 On Thursday, 25 June 1690, Winkler and his entourage arrived at the site of the former palace.
 He found what he reported as "een accrate steen vloering off weg" (a very neat floor or stone paved road).
-The road leads to the old paseban (pavilion) and there he saw a row of seven banyan trees.
-The Parung Angsana residents who accompanied Winkler, explained that what they saw was the remnant of King Siliwangi's palace.
+The road leads to the old paseban (pavilion) and there he sees a row of seven banyan trees.
+The Parung Angsana residents who accompanied Winkler explained that what they saw was the remnant of King Siliwangi's palace.

-It seems by late 17th century, or approximately 130 years after its fall, the city of Dayeuh Pakuan Pajajaran was depopulated, abandoned, thus subsequently reclaimed by rainforest and infested by tigers.
-By this time, no tangible structures of former Pajajar palace or any habitation area remains.
-Most probably, the ancient capital was originally made from organic, wooden and thatched materials, which would be completely decayed and destroyed just for a few generations due to torrential tropical rains and termite infestation.
-The tangible remains was the former stone floor and stone paved road, also several banyan trees in regular distance, that seems most likely has been planted by human rather than by natural seeding.
-The Batutulis inscription is one of the few in situ inscription, still left intact in the location, which still revered by locals as a site for pilgrimage of spiritual purpose.
+It seems by the late 17th century, or approximately 130 years after its fall, the city of Dayeuh Pakuan Pajajaran was depopulated and abandoned, thus subsequently reclaimed by rainforest and infested by tigers.
+By this time, no tangible structures of the former Pajajar palace or any habitation area remain.
+Most probably, the ancient capital was originally made from organic, wooden, and thatched materials, which would be completely decayed and destroyed just for a few generations due to torrential tropical rains and termite infestation.
+The tangible remains were the former stone floor and stone-paved road, as well as several banyan trees in the regular distance, that seem most likely to have been planted by humans rather than by natural seeding.
+The Batutulis inscription is one of the few in situ inscriptions, still left intact in the location, which is still revered by locals as a site for pilgrimage of spiritual purpose.